Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Conclusion

 \section{Conclusion}

 This paper investigated how through event-triggered communications a network of dynamic agents can cooperatively solve a constrained optimization problem.
-To this end, at first on the basis of Lemma~\ref{lem.cortes} developed in \cite{cortes2018distributed}, Theorem~\ref{thm.centralized} was presented to introduce a centralized event-triggered algorithm for solving the considered constrained optimization problem.
-The result of Theorem~\ref{thm.centralized} was modified to propose a distributed version of the algorithm in Theorem~\ref{thm.decentralized}.
+To this end, at first on the basis of Lemma~\ref{lem.cortes} developed in \cite{cortes2018distributed}, Theorem~\ref{thm.centralized} was presented to introduce a centralized event-triggered {mechanism} for solving the considered constrained optimization problem.
+The result of Theorem~\ref{thm.centralized} was modified to propose a distributed version of the {mechanism} in Theorem~\ref{thm.decentralized}.
 Furthermore, Theorem~\ref{thm.main} presented an event-triggered based control method for an uncertain dynamic multi-agent system in order to cooperatively solve a constrained optimization problem.
 Based on this theorem, Algorithm~\ref{alg.main} was proposed to solve Problem~\ref{problem}.
 It was verified that the obtained results can be useful in resource allocation problem.

 There are some lines which invite further research works in continuation of this paper.
-For example, generalizing the proposed control method to solve optimization problems with the both equality and inequality constraints and modifying the proposed control method to solve the optimization problem in finite time can be considered as two topics for future research works.
-Furthermore, extending the obtained results for the case that the topology of the communication graph $\mathcal{G}$ is directed/weighted can be another interesting research topic for future works.
+For example, it would be interesting to consider a more general form for the under-study optimization problem with both equality and inequality constraints.
+Moreover, generalizing the proposed method to solve optimization problems with multi-agent systems which communicate with each other in a directed graph can be considered as another topic for future research.